analytiq-hub/sigagent.github.io/chatgpt/_posts/2022-12-04-apache-spark-class.md

 ---

-Q: In Spark, how do I use the 'foreach' transformation?
+Q: In Spark, how do I use the `foreach` transformation?

 ---